haozhg/odmd/README.md

 - X(t+1) = [x(1),x(2),…,x(t),x(t+1)],
 - Y(t+1) = [y(1),y(2),…,y(t),y(t+1)].

 We need to incorporate a new snapshot pair x(t+1), y(t+1) into the least-square objective function.
-We can update the DMD matrix Ak = Yk*pinv(Xk) recursively by efficient rank-1 updating online DMD algorithm.
+We can update the DMD matrix A(t) online by efficient rank-1 updating online DMD algorithm.

 - The time complexity (multiply–add operation for one iteration) is O(n^2),
 - and space complexity is O(n^2), where n is the state dimension.